VANCOUVER, Wash. — The suspect in a gruesome double-homicide in Vancouver appeared in court Tuesday to determine his competency to stand trial.

 Zapel told police he was "lying in bed when he decided to kill people," according to a court document.

-Officers arrived at the Central Park Place apartments near Clark College in the 1900 block of Fort Vancouver Way at 1:32 a.m.
-Sunday to investigate a report of a possible stabbing.
+Officers arrived at the Central Park Place apartments near Clark College in the 1900 block of Fort Vancouver Way at 1:32 a.m. on July 16 to investigate a report of a possible stabbing.